anikethanbekal/sdet-interview-prep/README.md

     yaml (redhat)
     VSCode settings -> click on open settings json icon -> add parameter (refer note website and copy paste) To verify when you mousehover on the mkdocs.yml there is a link or extra info you get.

+To host
+in yml
+    repo_name and repo_url to be mentioned